Allan Seagar: New Zealand selection and tour of Australia

 After their return to New Zealand they played Auckland at Carlaw Park on 23 August.
 Seagar scored 2 tries from the centre position in an entertaining 34 to 27 win.
-He was also involved in tries to Abbott and Jones and was said to have played “splendidly, proving most elusive on attack”.
-The Auckland Star reported that “Seagar as pivotal centre played right at the top of his form.
+He was also involved in tries to Abbott and Jones and was said to have played "splendidly, proving most elusive on attack".
+The Auckland Star reported that "Seagar as pivotal centre played right at the top of his form.
 At times he ran rings around the defence and scored two nice tries.
-Seagar is perhaps the most improved player in the team”.
-It was also commented in the New Zealand Herald that “the Devonport five-eighths Seagar is one of the most improved players in the New Zealand team.
+Seagar is perhaps the most improved player in the team".
+It was also commented in the New Zealand Herald that "the Devonport five-eighths Seagar is one of the most improved players in the New Zealand team.
 He did some really clever work on attack and never once kicked the ball.
 Seagar should do better as a centre, in which place he played against Auckland.
-He is a much faster back than is generally thought”.
+He is a much faster back than is generally thought".

 Devonport United and Auckland

 In 1931 Seagar had a busy season with Devonport.
-He played 17 matches scoring 8 tries, and kicking 11 goals making him the 3rd highest individual points scorer for the season behind Frank Delgrosso and Pat Meehan.
-They finished runners up in the championship where the Fox Memorial Shield was being competed for, for the first time.
-It was said in the Auckland Star on 1 June that Seagar was one “of the finest tacklers in the code”.
-On 19 September he scored 2 tries in their 34–17 Roope Rooster final win over Ponsonby United.
-Then on 3 October he scored 2 tries and kicked 5 goals in the 25–6 Stormont Shield final win over Marist Old Boys.
-This was the most points scored by an individual in this match to this point.
+He played 17 matches, scoring 8 tries and kicking 11 goals, making him the 3rd highest individual points scorer for the season, behind Frank Delgrosso and Pat Meehan.
+His club finished runners up in the championship, the first year that the Fox Memorial Shield was up for competition.
+The Auckland Star wrote on 1 June that Seagar was one of "the finest tacklers in the code".
+On 19 September he scored 2 tries in his club's 34–17 Roope Rooster final win over Ponsonby United.
+Then on 3 October, he scored 2 tries and kicked 5 goals in the 25–6 Stormont Shield final win over Marist Old Boys.
+This gave him the most points scored by an individual for the match, up to that point.

 On 10 October Seagar had the opportunity to captain Devonport against the touring Eastern Suburbs side who were touring.
-An enormous crowd of 15,000 was on hand at Carlaw Park to witness the touring side defeat Devonport by 41 points to 27 with Seagar scoring an “opportune” try.
+An enormous crowd of 15,000 was on hand at Carlaw Park to witness the touring side defeat Devonport by 41 points to 27 with Seagar scoring an "opportune" try.
 A week later he played in a combined Devonport-Marist side against Eastern Suburbs.
 The Combined side scored a 14–13 win over the tourists before 15,000 spectators at Carlaw Park once more.

-Seagar’s only representative appearance of the season was for Auckland against Northland.
+Seagar's only representative appearance of the season was for Auckland against Northland.
 It was their only match in the season and Seagar was named captain of the side.
 Northland gained a surprise draw in the match at Carlaw Park with Seagar scoring a try from an intercept while playing in the centre position.
 He also kicked a conversion which had given Auckland a 19–14 lead.